Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 .

-Noël families who settled in Iberville and St. Landry parishes created family lines of their own, but the one on the river may not have survived:
+Noël families who settled in Iberville and St. Landry parishes created family lines of their own, but the line on the river may not have survived:

 Descendants of Joseph NOËL (c1810-1848)

 Joseph, 23-year-old son of François Noël and Isabelle Frilde, married Julie, 23-year-old daughter of German Creole Michel George Stelly, at the Grand Coteau church, St. Landry Parish, in September 1837.
-Joseph died near Grand Coteau in December 1848; he was only 38 years old; his succession record was filed at the Opelousas courthouse, St. Landry Parish, in December 1850.
+Joseph died near Grand Coteau in December 1848, age 38; his succession was filed at the Opelousas courthouse, St. Landry Parish, in December 1850.

 1

-Older son Joseph Martial, called Martial, born near Grand Coteau, St. Landry Parish, in January 1841, married Philomène, daughter of German Creole Balthazar Marks, at the Grand Coteau church in August 1865; Philomène's mother was a Foret.
+Older son Joseph Martial, called Martial and Marcial, born near Grand Coteau, St. Landry Parish, in January 1841, married Philomène, daughter of German Creole Balthazar Marks and his Acadian wife ____ Foret, at the Grand Coteau church in August 1865.
 Their son Jules was born near Grand Coteau in June 1866, and Jean Berkmons Numa, called Numa, in December 1868 but died at age 2 in November 1870.

 2